kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 - The ureter measures from 25 to 30cm in length; it is a thick-walled, narrow, cylindrical tube that is directly continuous near the lower end of the kidney with the tapering extremity of the renal pelvis.
 It runs downwards and medially in front of the psoas major; entering the pelvic cavity, it finally opens into the fundus of the bladder.
 At its origin the right ureter is usually covered by the descending part of the duodenum, and in its course downwards lies to the right of the IVC; it is crossed by the right colic and ileocolic vessels, whereas near the superior aperture of the pelvis it passes behind the lower part of the mesentery and the terminal part of the ileum.
 The left ureter is crossed by the left colic vessels; near the superior aperture of the pelvis it passes behind the sigmoid colon and its mesentery.
 The arteries supplying the ureter are branches from the renal, internal spermatic, hypogastric and inferior vesical.
 The nerves are derived from the inferior mesenteric, spermatic and pelvic plexus.

 ### Q1.78
-A 20-year-old Asian man is seen in the orthopaedics outpatient clinic by a junior house officer with complaints of a large tender mass over the back and a similar mass in the ipsilateral groin.
-The junior house officer diagnoses tuberculosis of the lumbar spine with a cold abscess that has tracked along a muscle to the groin.
+A 20-year-old Asian man is seen in the orthopaedics outpatient clinic by a junior house officer with complaints of a *large tender mass over the back* and a similar mass in the *ipsilateral groin*.
+The junior house officer diagnoses tuberculosis of the lumbar spine with a *cold abscess* that has *tracked along a muscle to the groin*.

 Which of the following muscles is most likely to be involved?